hai-vr/hvr-ik/README.md

 ## Options

-The *HIK Effectors* component has options that can change the behavior of the solver:
+The *HIK Effectors* component has options that can change the behavior of the solver.

+#### Spine-related

 - **Hip Position Matters More** (defaults to false):
   - When true, ensures that the hip position is always reached.
 The head may no longer be aligned with the HMD when it is too far from it.
   - When false, ensures that the head position is always reached, even if it means moving the hips away from its effector.